Lion-Technology-Solutions/devops-cloud-professional-profile/README.md

-# DevOps & Cloud Engineer Professional Profile
+# DevOps & Cloud Engineer Professional Profile.

 This is a complete static website template for a DevOps and Cloud Engineer looking for work.
 It includes all necessary sections: resume download, contact form, projects showcase, certifications, and job preferences.